cjones-adi/pmbus_dpsm/README.md

 require enabling of the REPEATED START via linux commands.
 If REPEATED START does not work, search the internet for help.
 The DLN-2 was mainly used for debugging code on a laptop and is not recommended for production use.

+The application now also supports **USB-to-I2C bridge devices** such as DC1613A, FTDI adapters, and other serial-based I2C bridges.
+See [USB_I2C_BRIDGE.md](USB_I2C_BRIDGE.md) for detailed information.

 ### Raspberry Pi 4